 This was a high quality learning/professional development experience for me.

 57.1% (20) Strongly Agree

 (1) Neither Agree nor Disagree

-Overall, I’m satisfied with the position.
+Overall, I’m satisfied with my experience.

 48.6% (17) Strongly Agree

 8.6% (3) Neither Agree nor Disagree

 What factors influence your satisfaction rating?

 - The food was good, the program was full and the social events were fun and good for networking and community building.
 The keynote was exceptional, very engaging.